-Deborah Reno from First Wyoming, then THE WORLD on June 28, 2017:
+Deborah Demander from First Wyoming, then THE WORLD on June 28, 2017:

 This is an interesting article.
 I recently had an issue with my boyfriend, in which he spoke in a very harsh and unkind manner.
 My feelings were hurt and I didn't want to talk to him.
 I wanted him to reach out to me and apologize for his mean behavior.
 After two days, I finally reached out to him.
 He didn't even notice I hadn't texted him.